Grs-grs/PersonalPage/README.md

-# Use all yoyr knowledge in HTML + CSS to make a personal page
+# Use all your knowledge in HTML + CSS to make a personal page

 The page must have: